complete the square

 The whole point was to change from an expression with two occurences of the variable to an expression with only one occurence of the variable.

-This makes solving much easier.
+This makes solving for zeros much easier.

 The graph of would be a parabola touching the horizontal axis at only one point (its vertex).